 Before you talk to a contractor, think carefully about the work you want done.
 Write down exactly what you want the contractor to do.

-2. Get recommendations from family and friends
+2. Seek recommendations from family and friends

-3. Check out the recommendations
+3. Check the recommendations

 Once you have a list of names, do some research on them.
 The Better Business Bureau can help you find out if there have been any complaints filed against a contractor or their company.
 It is also a good idea to see if the contractor you are interested in is licensed in your state.
 Although licensing doesn’t guarantee reliability, it’s a minimum qualification a contractor should have.